catalyst-team/classification/README.md

 tensorboard --logdir=/catalyst.classification/logs
 ```
 <img src="/pics/tf_metrics.png" title="tf classification metrics"  align="left">

-#### Configuration

-The pipeline is running and you don’t have to do anything else, it remains to wait for the best model!

-During current pipeline model will be trained sequentially in two stages, also in the first stage we will train several heads simultaneously.
-Common settings of stages of training and model parameters can be found in `catalyst.classification/configs/_common.yml`.
-Templates `CONFIG_TEMPLATE` with other experiment\`s hyperparameters
-are here: `catalyst.classification/configs/templates/`.

-Experiments can be performed using pre-trained model ResNet-18 with with the following `CONFIG_TEMPLATE`:
-- `ce.yml`  using `CrossEntropyLoss`
-- `bce.yml` using `BCEWithLogits` Loss
-- `focal.yml` using `FocalLossMultiClass` Loss

-For your future experiments framework provides powerful configs allow to optimize configuration of the whole pipeline of classification in a controlled and reproducible way.

 ## 4. Results
 All results of all experiments can be found locally in `WORKDIR`, by default `catalyst.classification/logs`.
 Results of experiment, for instance `catalyst.classification/logs/logdir-191010-141450-c30c8b84`, contain: